One of Us Is Lying

-One of Us Is Lying is a young adult, mystery/suspense novel by American author Karen M. McManus.
-The book is her debut novel, originally published in the US by Delacorte Press, an imprint of Penguin Random House, on 30 May 2017.
+One of Us Is Lying is a young adult mystery/suspense novel by American author Karen M. McManus.
+It is her debut novel, originally published in the US by Delacorte Press, an imprint of Penguin Random House, on May 30, 2017.
+It was followed by two sequels: One of Us Is Next, published on January 7, 2020, and One of Us Is Back, published on July 23, 2023.

-The book uses multiperspectivity to show the points-of-view of all four student suspects.
-It has received several accolades including a 166-week run on the New York Times best-seller list.
+The book uses multiperspectivity to show the points of view of all four student suspects.
+It has received several accolades including a five-year run on The New York Times Best Seller list.

-A sequel, One of Us Is Next, was published on January 7, 2020.
-A television series adaptation premiered on October 7, 2021.